jcupitt/libnsgif-autotools/README.md

 # To update

+When netsurf release a new version:

+* copy in sources
-When netsurf release a new version, just copy in the new sources, except for `libnsgif.pc.in`, it needs modifying for autotools.
+* except for `libnsgif.pc.in`, it needs modifying for autotools
+* reapply any patches from git, eg. no input modification

 # To do